-In September 2010 reInteractive started supporting and maintaining the AgenciesHQ website.
-Kyle, the lead developer, already had a development team in place that were churning out features as fast as they could.
-But partnering with reInteractive provided AgenciesHQ with the expert backup and support they needed to perform some of the more serious tasks.
+In September 2010 reinteractive began supporting and maintaining the AgenciesHQ website.
+With a development team already churning out features as fast as they could, AgenciesHQ partnered with reinteractive for the expert backup and support they needed to perform some of the more serious tasks.

-reInteractive took the challenge and with our host migration checklist moved over the AgenciesHQ site to EngineYard with minimal disruption.
-We first setup a new staging environment in EngineYard, and migrated their existing production applications.
+reinteractive took up the challenge and with our host migration checklist moved the AgenciesHQ site over to EngineYard with minimal disruption.
+First, a new staging environment in EngineYard was setup, and their existing production applications were migrated.
 This included writing custom Chef recipes for their setup and testing the deploy process.

 Rails 3 Upgrade

-Instead of doing these together, the more sane approach was taken of doing one at a time. reInteractive first updated their application to Rails 3.
-This included doing the ground work of the update, cleaning up the code base and also fixing the extensive test suite to work with Rails 3.
-Part of this process included patching a gem that AgenciesHQ use to speed up their test suite so that it was compatible with Rails 3.
+Instead of doing these together, the more sane approach was taken, and these were done one at a time. reinteractive first updated their application to Rails 3.
+This included doing the ground work of the update, cleaning up the code base and fixing the extensive test suite to work with Rails 3.
+Part of this process included patching a gem that AgenciesHQ used to speed up their test suite, so that it was compatible with Rails 3.

-We then did significant work on fixing up various parts of the application so that it would run and worked with the AgenciesHQ developers to get the tests passing again and the application running.
+We then did significant work on fixing up various parts of the application with the AgenciesHQ developers to get the tests passing again and the application running.

-Once done, again, reInteractive setup a clone staging environment and tested the upgrade process, once we were happy the upgrade could proceed smoothly, we went ahead.
+Once done, again, reinteractive setup a clone staging environment and tested the upgrade process.
+When we were happy that the upgrade could proceed smoothly, we went ahead.

 Ruby 1.9.2 Upgrade

-Now the application was running on Rails 3, it was time to update to 1.9.2.
+Now that the application was running on Rails 3, it was time to update to 1.9.2.
 Again, the same process was followed.
-First update locally on dev systems to ensure 1.9.2 compatibility, with reInteractive fixing up the 1.9.2 syntax errors and standard library changes.
-Once this was done and pushed, AgenciesHQ developers did further work to repair broken test cases.
+First update locally on dev systems to ensure 1.9.2 compatibility, with reinteractive fixing up the 1.9.2 syntax errors and standard library changes.
+Once this had been completed and pushed, AgenciesHQ developers did further work to repair broken test cases.